 What about brain fats?
 Well, these days we know quite a lot about fatty diets but maybe not so much about what the brain needs.
 We know, for example, that Western diets contain too much in the way of saturated fats.
 Saturated fats come mainly in dairy products like cheese and butter and we know these aren’t good for us.

 Your brain is a bit picky as to what it actually needs.
-You might think that your daily intake of probiotics is doing the business, but perhaps you don’t know that saturated fats are in probiotic full-fat yogurts and even in intensively farmed animals where they have a significantly higher ratio of saturated fat to protein.
+You might think that your daily intake of probiotics is doing the business?
+But maybe you don’t know that saturated fats are in probiotic full-fat yogurts and even in intensively farmed animals.
+In other words, they have a significantly higher ratio of saturated fat to protein.

 The brain needs essential fatty acids in the form of omega-3 and omega-6 and these can only be obtained though our diet.
 Insufficient levels negatively affect the cell membranes and the functioning of neurons.
 Levels of serotonin decrease and blood flow in the brain is less effective.